Robert Adams VI: Other work

 Historic preservation and improving race relations were important to Adams, and his work in these areas gained national attention.

 Adams was granted the Order of the Palmetto by the Governor of South Carolina, David Beasley, in 1998.

 Death and burial

 In December 2018, Adams was diagnosed with cancer and died in January 2019.
 Congressman Joe Wilson gave his sympathy to the family of Robert Adams VI on the floor of the U.S. House of Representatives on January 28, 2019.

-Adams is buried at St. John's Congaree Episcopal Church in Richland County, South Carolina, next to his ancestors Joel Adams and Robert Adams II.
+Adams is buried at St. John's Congaree Episcopal Church in Richland County, South Carolina.